Corns & calluses

 treatment options

 Trimming the corn or callus is a temporary measure and can provide short-term relief.
 The use of softening creams (we like uric acid creams ) can be very helpful in making the callus softer and less painful.
-If you are not a diabetic, corn removers can be helpful.
+If you are NOT a diabetic, corn removers can be helpful.

 Your podiatrist may shave off the thickened skin to prevent infection or an ulcer by carefully trimming it with a scalpel.
 Do not try scraping it off yourself.
 If you do, you might end up with an infection or damage your skin.